joschabach/micropsi2/README_additional_configuration.md

 Run with Minecraft
 -----
-* To run micropsi with minecraft connectivity, you need to call `make` after checkout, and then follow the steps described above
+* To run micropsi with minecraft connectivity, you need to call `make` after checkout and virtualenv setup
-(Minecraft connectivtiy has an additional dependency on pycrypto)
-* Also see [micropsi_core/world/minecraft/README.md](/micropsi_core/world/minecraft/README.md) for setup instructions.

 Run with Theano